 Another application of the MII is the detection of GERD.
 Classically, detection of reflux is confirmed with a 24hr pH monitoring study.
-This test detects reflux by noting a drop in the pH below 4.
-There may be episodes of reflux, so called "volume reflux", in which the pH does not drop to or below 4, thus are undetected by pH sensors.
+This test detects reflux by noting a drop in the pH below four.
+There may be episodes of reflux, in which the pH does not drop to or below four (non-acid reflux), thus are undetected by pH sensors.
 Before MII, these episodes were unrecognizable.
 GERD monitoring with MII involves the utilization of both pH and impedance sensors on the same catheter.
-The test gives additional information such as the characteristics of the reflux (liquid, gas or mixed), as well as it height, presence within the esophageal lumen, clearance, and pH.
+The test gives additional information such as the characteristics of the reflux (liquid, gas or mixed), as well as its height, presence within the esophageal lumen, clearance, and pH.